 The highlight of the workshops was the lively presentation by our two CFGB guests, Dave Epp and Harold Penner.
 Epp explained that in 1976, amid growing world food emergencies, the Mennonite Central Committee (MCC) created a pilot project to allow Canadian grain farmers to share their harvests with those less fortunate around the world.
 In 1977, the MCC made its first shipment of wheat to Bihar, India.
 The project was reorganized in 1983 to be opened to other church agencies and was re-established as the Canadian Foodgrains Bank.
 Today, the CFGB is fighting global hunger in over 30 countries around the world.
 15 church agencies, including PWRDF, representing 30 denominations with over 17,000 congregations, make up the membership of Canadian Foodgrains Bank.
 Epp said progress has been made in eradicating hunger in the world.
 In 1990, 23% of the world's population experienced hunger; in 2015 that number had dropped to 13%.
 However, he noted that the long term positive trend to eradicating hunger had been reversed in recent years.
 Today, 815 million people in the world go to bed hungry every night, with countries in Sub Saharan Africa heading the list (South Sudan, Somalia, Yemen and Nigeria).
 See STORY, p.
-5

-Biggest Hurdle for Introverts in the Church

-BY NICOLE CAYER, Com-

-It's also challenging when

-Reconciliation Needs Everyone

-should take part in it to see

-transformation in the world."

-She understands the importance of this practice, yet she

-knows that there will be mistakes along our journey and

-we need to be open to imperkeynote speaker at an upcoming workshop about reconciliation on May 26, at Christ

-Church, Bells Corners, entitled Moving Forward with

-Reconciliation.
-Additionally,

-she will be leading one of the

-Melanie Delva will be the

-fection.
+5 Reconciliation Needs Everyone BY ROBERT WOODS, Youth "Reconciliation should be workshops breakout sessions Internship Program We have all been damaged by our history surrounding the residential school system in Canada, as well as through our long inactivity in the way of healing these wounds.
+"When one part of the body suffers, it all suffers," Melanie Delva, the Reconciliation Animator for the Anglican Church of Canada, told me in a recent interview.
+She aptly noted, "Reconciliation needs everyone."
+Melanie has an amazing new way of looking at reconciliation within the church: seen as a spiritual practice, like studying and fasting; we should take part in it to see transformation in the world."
+She understands the importance of this practice, yet she knows that there will be mistakes along our journey and we need to be open to imper- Melanie Delva will be the keynote speaker at an upcoming workshop about reconciliation on May 26, at Christ Church, Bells Corners, entitled Moving Forward with Reconciliation.
+Additionally, she will be leading one of the on Reconciliation as a Spiritual Practice.